biolink/information-resource-registry/src/docs/implementation-guidance.md

 page filled out for any new information resource added to the catalog via a pull request.
 Information about the format of the wiki page can be found in the [Translator Resource Wiki](https://github.com/NCATSTranslator/Translator-All/wiki/).

-You may also suggest an infores CURIE in the ‘id’ column, and populate any of the other metadata columns as desired (see [Appendices 1 and 2](appendices.md) for more guidance).
-PRs will require a review by any member of the Infores Catalog team.
+Please also suggest an infores CURIE in the ‘id’ field, (see [Appendices 1 and 2](appendices.md) for more guidance).
+PRs will require a review.

 ## Editing metadata for an existing entry: